bugsnag/bugsnag-unity/UPGRADING.md

 Handled errors and native crashes will maintain their existing groups and are not affected by this upgrade.

+#### Deprecation summary

+The following methods have been removed from the `Bugsnag` client:

+`Bugsnag.SessionTracking;` Please see the [capturing sessions](https://docs.bugsnag.com/platforms/unity/capturing-sessions/) section of our documentation for details on working with sessions.

+`Bugsnag.Send(IPayload payload);`

 ## 5.x to 6.x

 ### Key points